GWonline, the Bibliography, Filmography and Webography on Gender, War and the Western World since 1600

-The Oxford Handbook on Gender, War and the Western World since 1600
+The Oxford Handbook of Gender and War since 1600

-The project is connected to the Oxford Handbook on Gender, War and the Western World since 1600 edited by Karen Hagemann (General Editor), Dirk Bönker, Stefan Dudink and Sonya Rose (Oxford and New York: Oxford University Press, 2018).
+The project is connected to the Oxford Handbook on Gender and War since 1600 edited by Karen Hagemann (General Editor), Dirk Bönker, Stefan Dudink and Sonya Rose (Oxford and New York: Oxford University Press, 2018).
 The agenda of the handbook has informed the content of GWonline.

 The Oxford Handbook is a reference work of thirty-three essays jointly written by specialists in the history of military and war and experts in gender and women’s history.
 The collection, covering the period from the Thirty Years War to the Wars of Globalization, investigates how gender, an amalgam of ideals and practices that give meaning to and socially differentiate male and female, contributed to the shaping of warfare and related to it the military and was at the same time transformed by them.
 The essays explore this question by focusing on themes such as the cultural representations of military and war; war mobilization of and war support by society; war experiences on the homefronts and battlefronts; gendered war violence including sexual violence; military service and citizenship; war demobilization, postwar societies and memories; and the attempts to regulate and tame warfare and prevent new wars.